Sorting under Partial Information (without the Ellipsoid Algorithm): Merging under Partial Information

 Before proving this last fact, we now study in more detail the evolution of the graph during an iteration of the algorithm.
 Again, we use different symbols to denote the current objects (graph, point) at different moments of the algorithm: $G$ and $x$ respectively denote the graph and point at beginning of an iteration of the main loop (line \ref{line:pick}), $G'$ denotes the graph after the merging (lines \ref{line:begin_for-loop1}--\ref{line:end_for-loop2}), and $x'$ denotes the point just after the first for-loop (line \ref{line:rebalance_core}).

 As the reader can verify, $G'$ is a spanning subgraph of $G$ containing none of the edges of $G$ with both endpoints in $K$ and some of the edges of $G$ with exactly one endpoint in $K$.
-The other edges of $G$, that is, the edges of $G$ with both endpoints outside $K$, survive in $G'$ if and only if both of their endpoints are ranked below $K$, or both are ranked above $K$.
-In particular, all the edges linking two vertices of the same component of $G(x)$ survive in $G'(x)$, provided this component is distinct from $K$.

 \begin{lemma} Using the notations above, $x'$ is a color consistent point of $\STAB(G')$. \end{lemma}

 \begin{proof} Observe that $\{v\}$ is a loose component of $G'(x)$ for every $v\in K$.
 We will show that this remains true in the graph $G'(x')$.